 "Happy Days" launched the iconic character of Fonzie into the public consciousness and simultaneously cemented the career of Winkler.
 It also allowed Howard to grow into the acclaimed director he is today, with films like "Apollo 13" and "The Da Vinci Code" under his belt.
 "Happy Days" is also credited for introducing American audiences to the comedic talents of Robin Williams, thanks to his performance in an episode as the alien Mork from Ork.
 The show's endearing characters and storylines inspired several spin-offs and plenty of real-world homages, from Milwaukee's Bronze Fonz statue to an official cookbook that came out in April 2024, in honor of its 50th anniversary.

-"Happy Days" is a vital piece of American pop culture and the perfect show to binge when you are feeling nostalgic.
-Stacker gathered data on every "Happy Days" episode and ranked the top 25 by IMDb user ratings, with ties broken by votes.
+Whether you've been watching the series all your life or are just discovering it decades after it ended, "Happy Days" is a vital piece of American pop culture and the perfect show to binge when you are feeling nostalgic.
+Stacker gathered data on every "Happy Days" episode and ranked the top 20 by IMDb user ratings, with ties broken by votes.

 Read on to see if your favorite "Happy Days" episode(s) made the cut.